guerindylan555-boop/MVPvintedboost/README.md

 - Options panel:
   - gender: woman/man
   - environment: studio/street/bed/beach/indoor (when Studio defaults exist, shows their names instead)
-  - poses: select up to 3 poses; parallel generation per pose
+  - poses: select up to 3 (Face, three-quarter pose, from the side, random).
+Random uses a saved pose description from Studio; one is pre-picked on page load for the prompt preview and appended at generation time as “Pose description: …”
   - extra: free text instructions
 - model reference toggle: choose the gender default as image, or send its description only
 - Prompt preview/editor: live view of the exact prompt; optionally override before generating